-The Project Property is accessed by private/shared dirt access driveways connecting to Jerusalem Grade Road.
-The shared access driveway begins at Jerusalem Grade road and leads to property parcel where the existing home is.
-There is a proposed separate access driveway that breaks off the road to the west towards the cultivation area.
-This newly proposed cultivation access roadway will be approximately 275' in length to the entrance of the cultivation site, with an approximate slope of 0-1%.
-At minimum the driveway will be 20 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance.
-The access driveway will have 6-inch gravel added to the entire length of it and have 4 parking stalls (One ADA), as well as hammerhead turnaround at the cultivation site 20' wide and 60' in length.
-Turnouts are not proposed due to the access driveway being proposed at 20' wide, however if needed, turnouts will be at minimum 12 feet wide and 30 ft long, with a minimum 25 ft tapper on each end, roughly every 400 ft.
+The Project Property is accessed by a private access driveway connecting to Wilkinson Road.
+The existing driveway that leads to the existing home is currently gravel.
+The total access roadway including both the pavement and gravel will be approximately 801' in length, with an approximate slope of 0-1%.
+At minimum, the driveway will be 20 ft wide with 14 ft of unobstructed horizontal clearance and 15 feet of unobstructed vertical clearance.
+The access driveway will have 6-inch gravel added to the entire length of it.
+There are 16 parking stalls (One ADA), as well as a hammerhead turnaround at the terminus 60' wide and 20' in length.
 The access driveway to the parcel currently has a security gate at the entrance of the parcel.
 The gate entrance will be at least 2 feet wider than the width of the traffic lane with a minimum of 14 feet unobstructed horizontal clearance and 15 feet on unobstructed vertical clearance.
-The access gate will be located at least 30 feet from the main shared access road and property line.
-The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever ALF personnel are not present.
+The gate will be locked outside of core operating/business hours (8am to 6pm) and whenever Coastle personnel are not present.
 The gate will be secured with a heavy-duty chain, commercial grade padlock and a Knox Box to allow 24/7 access for emergency services.
-Only approved ALF managerial staff and emergency service providers are able to unlock the gates on the Project Property.
+Only approved Coastle managerial staff and emergency service providers are able to unlock the gates on the Project Property.
 The fencing for this project will include a perimeter fence around the entire outdoor cultivation area.
-The cultivation area will be installed with a 6-foot woven galvanized wire fences around the proposed outdoor cultivation area with a Privacy Screen mesh on the fences to screen the cultivation area from public view, although the site should not be visible from any public roads due to topography and surrounding vegetation.
-The fence will be mounted with security cameras and posts will be set into the ground at not more than 10-foot intervals, and terminal posts set into concrete footings.
+The cultivation area fence will be a 6 ft tall chain link fence with a privacy mesh screen and mounted with security cameras.
+The fence posts will be set into the ground at not more than 10-foot intervals, and terminal posts set into concrete footings.